Home Tour | The Luxury Retreat You’ll Never Want to Leave

 In our latest home tour, we’re taking you into the exclusive enclave of Southampton, NY for a peek inside a luxury rental featuring three different shapes from the Maiden Home collection.
 Known for her eclectic, yet versatile style, designer Gabriela Gargano of Grisoro Designs (and now Grisoro Properties) played with scale, shape and texture to bring this laid-back, yet ultra-luxe living room to life.
 Explore the property - including some great before & after photos! - and discover Gabriela’s inspiration, process, and sources for the heart of this home.

 I've been personally investing in residential real estate since 2005 and have loved combining my finance/investing background with my passion for interior design.
 The goal for this home was to create a beautiful luxury rental property right in the village of Southampton that blends privacy with proximity to downtown.
-I redesigned the home to have a much larger entertaining space, inside and out, as we felt this is really what Hamptons living is about.
+I redesigned the home, along with architect Anthony Hobson, to maximize the utility of the addition.
+One of the key focuses was creating a much larger entertaining space, inside and out, as I felt this is really what Hamptons living is about.
 For example, the kitchen and dining can comfortably seat 16 people.
 The living room has wonderfully comfortable sofas and chairs (by Maiden Home of course!) and we added a fireplace so that the home would we feel cozy and warm in the winter months.

 Working on a free standing home (as compared to most of the work we do in apartments in the city) was a tremendous learning experience for us.
 It was a fun challenge to integrate the original 1950's bones with a more contemporary feel, adding hundreds of square feet in the process.
 Some of my favorite elements are the master suite which has soaring vaulted ceilings, plus a private lounge area and bathroom with a soaking tub.
 You just never want to leave that room!